 - Using pre-cooked chicken: To save on prep time further, you can swap out the raw chicken for chicken leftovers.
-I recommend shredded chicken, baked chicken breast, or Instant Pot chicken breast (or thighs).
+I recommend shredded chicken cooked in Instant Pot, baked chicken breast, or Instant Pot chicken breast (or thighs).
 If you’re using pre-cooked chicken, reduce the baking time slightly.
 It may be best to use instant rice/ quick-cook rice when using pre-cooked chicken- though I haven’t tried it.

 - Using the best pan: I use this Lodge Dutch oven pot, and I love it.
 Dutch ovens cook food evenly and quicker than other baking dishes and help you make simple one-pot meals from stovetop to oven!

 Below are a few optional ‘add-ins’ and seasoning variations for this healthy chicken and rice casserole.